1000+

 2. Foster Long-Lasting Client Relations

-Previously, employees need different tools and platforms to access data and utilize solutions.
+Previously, employees needed different tools and platforms to access data and utilize solutions.
 This had created a need to migrate multiple technologies to a centralized cloud-based system and was a necessity for survival.
-This shift toward technology today has resulted in a rise of industry-wide connected ecosystems that are enhancing efficiency, productivity by automating manual tasks, streamlining operations, and bringing valuable insights.
+This shift toward technology today has resulted in a rise of industry-wide connected ecosystems that are enhancing efficiency, and productivity by automating manual tasks, streamlining operations, and bringing valuable insights.

-With the saved time in hand, accountants can now focus on value-adding aspects, for instance, financial analysis, forecasting, service improvement plans, and building, maintaining better, stronger relationships with clients.
+With the saved time in hand, accountants can now focus on value-adding aspects, for instance, financial analysis, forecasting, service improvement plans, and building, and maintaining better, stronger relationships with clients.

 Therefore, investing in technology will not only help your staff to manage higher-value functions but also give them more time and opportunities to improve new skills they can use for business growth and client satisfaction and retention.